What is a D-Dimer blood test?

 Is an elevated D-dimer level serious?

-You easily order a D-Dimer test online and get tested.
+You easily order a D-Dimer Blood Test online and get tested.